StevenEddies/edc/README.md

  * Release versions use the form *major*.*minor*.*build* and the SCM branch is named *major*.*minor*
  * Development versions use the form *major*.*minor*-dev.*build* and the SCM branch is named dev*major*.*minor*

+Additional upgrade steps may be needed when upgrading between release versions, if the *major* version changes, or rarely if the *minor* version changes.
+They may also be needed between any arbitrary development versions.